 Sixty major bible stories are divided over a six-year plan.
 For five weeks (six weeks each for Christmas and Easter), one major Bible story is taught.
 A child who completes the six-year plan will have heard sixty bible stories in five different ways.
 At TVBC, we offer workshops in computer technology, games, art, eatery, movie and drama.
 The children enjoy rotating to a new workshop each week.

-WoRM emphasizes the learning environment and uses multiple learning styles to teach the Bible.
+The classes emphasize the learning environment and uses multiple learning styles to teach the Bible.
 Because the learning is multi-sensory, the more broadly and deeply it is stored and recalled by the children.

-WoRM has lightened the load for teachers and expanded opportunities for the entire church to be involved in this exciting program.
+This method has lightened the load for teachers and expanded opportunities for the entire church to be involved in this exciting program.
 Sunday School membership has increased, as well as average attendance.
 Sunday School is no longer a dinosaur at TVBC, it’s a creative and inspiring venue for children to learn more about Jesus.

 During each five-week rotation (six for Easter and Christmas), children rotate to a different workshop each week where they will hear the same Bible story, which is reinforced by that week’s particular workshop.
 The leader in each workshop is called a Park Ranger.

-As children arrive at WoRM, in the Chief Ranger’s office, they receive a name tag for identification.
+As children arrive, at the Chief Ranger’s office, they receive a name tag for identification.
 Each month in the church newsletter, their perfect attendance is recognized.
 On arrival, they have opportunity to give their offering and, if they don’t have a Bible, borrow one from the office, so that they learn the importance of bringing their Bible to church.
 At the end of the one-hour class/workshop, each child returns to the Ranger’s office to hand in their name tag and pick up a treat.

 The Hiking Guides are the teachers who rotate with their classes to a designated workshop each week.
 Children are divided into 4 age groups as follows: